-- Pupil progress continued improvement in quality and quantity of writing through the implementation of events / software / moderation as part of an ongoing literacy programme; - Pupil progress & wellbeing during 2017/18 to establish POD Learning, a different learning area for a small group pf complex needs pupils.
-This will be achieved by creating the ethos and culture associated with POD learning, monthly progress reviews and the embedding of procedures for POD staff; - Pupil wellbeing during 2017/18 to review the current practice and policy related to mental health, to consider our knowledge base and align our CPD program to meet and develop our staff further.
-Culminating in a policy statement which clearly defines our approach and action in this area. - Behaviour Management work towards a reduction in the overall need for restrictive physical intervention (RPI), through continued safeguarding training for staff, consistent coaching support, and targeted risk assessments / anxiety maps to avoid the need for RPIs; - Staff professional development provision of on-going training in terms of legislation and compliance to ensure that we are leaders in the field of excellence in SEMH provision: - Residential provision maintain and improve the existing provision with the aim of confirming our position as a centre of excellence in this field (Ofsted rated Outstanding 2017 & 2016).
-Elements of focus include the further development of parent outreach support, individualised programs for residential pupils and extending our participation in activities within the local community. - Governance continue our program of Trustee training to ensure our Trustees are equipped to move the School forward as rapidly as possible in an increasingly changing and complex landscape.
-Review our succession plan and possibly host a Trustee open evening to explore options within the local community for recruiting new Trustees. - Risk assessment review and establish a comprehensive risk assessment reflecting the academy structure and requirements by Sept 2018. - Strategic review of income sources conduct a strategic review of income sources to plan for future risk of increased staff costs, flat pupil funding, residential funding changes.
-This would include scenario modelling and agreement by the MGB for any preparatory action within the 2017-2020 timeframe. - MAT structure during Q1 & Q2 2018, conduct a strategic review of opportunities afforded by the MAT structure to urther enhance our development aims.
-This will include options of partner academies, satellite operations, commercial co-operation, skills sharing.
+- Curriculum approach after careful consideration, it was decided to implement a new approach to the style and delivery of the curriculum based on the Chris Quigley model and associated Depth of Learning assessment procedures.
+This will enable a bespoke learning environment aligned to the needs of our specific pupils. - Pupil progress continued improvement in quality and quantity of writing through the implementation of events / software / moderation as part of an ongoing literacy programme; - Pupil progress & wellbeing during 2018/19 to develop further POD Learning, a different learning area for a small group pf complex needs pupils.
+This will be achieved by creating the ethos and culture associated with POD learning, monthly progress reviews and the embedding of procedures for POD staff; - Pupil wellbeing during 2018/19 to further develop our knowledge base of mental health and align our CPD program to meet and develop our staff further. - Behaviour Management -continue the work that has already driven down the need for restrictive physical intervention (RPI), through continued safeguarding training for staff, consistent coaching support, and targeted risk assessments / anxiety maps to avoid the need for RPIs; - Staff professional development provision of on-going training in terms of legislation and compliance to ensure that we are leaders in the field of excellence in SEMH provision; - Residential provision after a strategic review in April 2018 of declining pupil demand levels and related reduced funding, it was decided by the Governing Body to consult on the future of the Residential provision.
+At the year end in August 18, this process was still ongoing.
+Subsequently, in Oct 18 the MGB have confirmed a final decision to close the Residential provision and the Trust has been granted permission by the DfE to change the purpose of this provision into a new 'day school' for pupils with autism needs.
+The strategic plan is to refurbish and reopen this area by Dec 2018 to accommodate an additional 12 pupils, thus providing much needed additional provision within the locality. - Additional Commissioned Services The Trust has successfully won the contract to provide Outreach support within the DSPL 2 area from Sept 2018 onwards for 3 years.
+Appropriate staffing resource has already been put in place at the end of 17/18 to ensure a high standard of delivery for local pupils.
+This service is aligned to the Trust's aim to share best practice and knowledge to support the needs of our local community. - Governance continue our program of Trustee training to ensure our Trustees are equipped to move the School forward as rapidly as possible in an increasingly changing and complex landscape.
+Review our succession plan and possibly host a Trustee open evening to explore options within the local community for recruiting new Trustees. - Risk assessment after completing a comprehensive risk assessment review by the end of Aug 18, appropriate action on contingency training will be the focus during 18/19. - MAT structure The Trust has been supporting another SEMH maintained school in special measures since June 18.
+At the year end in Aug 18, an application to expand the MAT to include this school was in progress.
+It is anticipated that any change to the future MAT structure within 18/19 will become finalised in early 2019.